MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 # Build a custom selector

-Power Automate Desktop enables you to interact with web and desktop applications through UI elements.
+Power Automate Desktop enables users to interact with web and desktop applications through UI elements.
 You can consider UI elements as application components, such as buttons and text fields.

 To specify a UI element, you have to create selectors that pinpoint the specific component you want to interact with.

 > [!NOTE]
 > Power Automate Desktop supports the creation of multiple selectors for a UI element.
 If a selector fails to access the element, the following selector is used.

-Although Power Automate Desktop enables you to create selectors automatically, some particular scenarios need manually created selectors.
+Although Power Automate Desktop enables users to create selectors automatically, some particular scenarios need manually created selectors.
 A common scenario is the automation of applications that display dynamic content.

 When a custom selector is needed, you can modify an existing selector or build one from scratch.